 Use the buttons below to learn about modifications to specific aspects of campus life as well as #StaySafeCarthage expectations for all campus activities.

 While Carthage has returned to in-person instruction and on-campus housing this fall, campus life does look a little different.
-There will be necessary adjustments to classes, campus facilities, residential life, athletics, campus dining, workspaces, and more.
+There have been necessary adjustments to classes, campus facilities, residential life, athletics, campus dining, workspaces, and more.
 Use the links below to learn more about each area.

 #StaySafeCarthage: Community Standards

 All of us play an important role in keeping our community healthy.
-Therefore, all members of the Carthage community, as well as visitors to our campus, will be expected to follow new #StaySafeCarthage standards.
+Therefore, all members of the Carthage community, as well as visitors to our campus, are expected to follow new #StaySafeCarthage standards.
 Everyone is expected to wear face masks, practice physical distancing, wash hands frequently, participate in efforts to disinfect surfaces, self-monitor for symptoms, and self-isolate in the event of symptoms.
 Use the links below to learn more about these new guidelines for life on campus.

 Updates to the Carthage Community